 Any final words Steve, anything good?

 We all have our hobbies and interests, right?
-Mine include listening to tons of rock and roll / metal music, going to concerts, learning about 3D printing with the kid, and painting for tabletop games.
-I will update this space soon with a Spotify playlist to enjoy.
+Mine include listening to tons of rock and roll, going to concerts, learning about 3D printing with the kid, and painting for tabletop games.